 Your light bulbs can be another great source of energy savings.
 Replace incandescent bulbs with fluorescent or LED lights (also certified by Energy Star) to get the same amount of light while using up to 78 percent less energy.

-For more tips on creating or maintaining a more energy-efficient home, contact the experts at Wood Air Conditioning.
+For more tips on creating or maintaining a more energy-efficient home, contact the experts at Wood Air Conditioning & Plumbing.
 We’ve provided quality service and comfort to Mount Pleasant, Winnsboro and the surrounding areas for over 56 years.